 Note Once you have completed step 4 and created your cluster, do not remove patches installed during step 3.
-To do so may cause your system to become unusable if dupatch replaces certain patched files with ones that are not cluster enabled.
-If you have identified patches that you want to remove, contact your Compaq service representative to find out if you can do so safely.
+To do so may cause your

 See the Tru64 UNIX Installation Guide for information about installing the operating system and the TruCluster Server Software Installation manual for information about creating your cluster.